day8/re-frame/README.md

 And, yes, re-frame is fast, straight out of the box.
 And, yes, it has a good testing story (unit and behavioural).
 And, yes, it works in with figwheel to create a delightful hot-loading development story.
-And, yes, it has a fun specialist tooling, and a community, and useful 3rd party libraries.
+And, yes, it has fun specialist tooling, and a community, and useful 3rd party libraries.

 ## Where Do I Go Next?